hypo69/hypo/pytest/gemini/src/endpoints/prestashop/__init__.md

 **Explanation and Important Improvements:**

-1. **Placeholder Tests:** The code now includes placeholder tests for `PrestaProduct`, `PrestaSupplier`, and `PriceListRequester`, demonstrating how to structure tests for different classes.
+1. **Placeholder Tests:** The code now includes placeholder tests for `PrestaProduct`, `PrestaSupplier`, and `PriceListRequester`, demonStarting how to structure tests for different classes.
 Crucially, these are *placeholder tests*.
 You need to replace the comments with actual assertions based on the expected behavior of those classes in your `prestashop` module.
 Use mocks to isolate those tests from external calls.

 2. **Error Handling:**  The `test_presta_product_invalid_id` example shows how to use `pytest.raises` to test for exceptions.
 Replace the placeholder `with pytest.raises(...)` block with code that actually calls the method and expects a specific exception.